MaskoFortwana/CyberArkAdmin/README.txt

 # CyberArkAdmin
 powershell script that makes troubleshooting CyberArk servers a lot easier, more effective and faster.
 Just run the script and make your choice, you will surely find useful options here.

+## requirements: to make sure every function works as suposed to, create folders c:\install and c:\scripts on your windows.
+Otherwise some functions will not work.

 Currently supported functions: